 PFAW has been a leading force in the movement to scuttle the nomination of conservative judges to America's highest courts.
 In 1987, PFAW helped derail the nomination of the Reagan administration's Supreme Court choice Robert Bork, depicting him as someone who "defended poll taxes and literacy tests, which kept many Americans from voting"; "opposed the civil rights law that ended 'white only' signs at lunch counters"; and had "opposed virtually every major pro-civil and Constitutional rights decision dating back to 1950s."
 In 2002, PFAW President Ralph Neas produced a report alleging that Charles Pickering, President George W. Bush's nominee for the Fifth U.S. Circuit Court of Appeals, was a racist with a "well-documented record of hostility toward civil rights," and an "insensitivity and hostility toward key legal principles protecting the civil and constitutional rights of minorities, women, and all Americans."

-In January 2003, PFAW partnered with leftist groups like NARAL, the National Women's Law Center, the National Organization for Women, and the NAACP to complain that the Bush administration was attempting "to pack the courts" with conservative judges, and implored Democratic legislators in the Senate to filibuster the confirmation vote of any conservative nominee approved by the Judiciary Committee.
+In January 2003, PFAW partnered with leftist groups like the NAACP, NARAL, the National Organization for Women, and the National Women's Law Center to complain that the Bush administration was attempting "to pack the courts" with conservative judges, and implored Democratic legislators in the Senate to filibuster the confirmation vote of any conservative nominee approved by the Judiciary Committee.

 In 1998 PFAW established the People For The American Way Voters Alliance, a political action committee whose raison d'etre was to "fight the right" by giving financial support to leftist political candidates and representatives.
 Between 1998 and 2004, this Voters Alliance gave $478,711 (99.3%) of its political contributions to Democrats, and $3,500 (0.7%) to Republicans.